nianlonggu/nianlonggu.github.io/_posts/2019-05-24-turtorial-on-SVM.markdown

 $$

 > So that's it.
-Now we are able to use GDA to train a SVM model and used it for classification task.
+Now we are able to use GD to train a SVM model and used it for classification task.
 In the next post we will explore more possibilities of the solutions on SVM.